 Women Rebuilding America

-The federal government has passed a historic $4 trillion infrastructure package, and ERA is working to ensure women receive their fair share of the millions of good jobs being created as a result.
+In 2024, the federal government started distributing an historic $4 trillion in infrastructure spending.
+ERA is working to ensure women receive their fair share of the millions of good jobs being created as a result.
 By giving women equal opportunities to high-paying, union-protected jobs in the construction trades, we can help families across the country escape poverty and achieve economic security.

 Read on to see where we're working to ensure the equitable implementation of federal infrastructure funds.